laksh-ya/AgenticRAG/README.md

-# AgenticRAG — Multi-Agent Multi-RAG Investment Decision System
+# karma — Multi-Agent Multi-RAG Investment Decision System

-A multi-agent system where a **Knowledge Base Agent** actively queries, stores, and **learns from its own trading decisions** via RAG — making it *Agentic RAG*, not passive retrieval.
+A multi-agent system where a **Knowledge Base Agent** actively queries, stores, and **learns from its own trading decisions** via RAG — making it *karma*, not passive retrieval.

 ---